-The Third Workshop on Collaboration Mining for Distributed Systems (CoMinDS 2024) aims to facilitate the sharing of research findings, ideas, and experiences on new process mining techniques and practices for analyzing collaboration processes.
+The Fourth Workshop on Collaboration Mining for Distributed Systems (COMINDS 2025) aims to facilitate the sharing of research findings, ideas, and experiences on new process mining techniques and practices for analyzing collaboration processes.
 Process mining is a powerful tool for the analysis of business processes carried on by one participant.
-However, it lacks approaches able to deal with the analysis of collaboration processes implemented by many participants in a distributed system e.g., supply chains involving manufacturers, producers, and retailers; healthcare scenarios involving patients, hospitals, and doctors; or even smart systems like multi-robot and IoT systems.
+However, it lacks approaches able to deal with the analysis of collaboration processes implemented by many participants in a distributed system e.g., supply chains involving manufacturers, producers, and retailers; healthcare scenarios involving patients, hospitals, and doctors; or even multi-agent systems and smart systems like multi-robot and IoT systems.
 In this setting, confidentiality, privacy, data heterogeneity, and case correlation are only a few of the issues related to data preprocessing.
-Likewise, there is a lack of discovery algorithms, conformance techniques, and enhancement approaches.
-Thus, there is a need for approaches to support process mining to fill this gap.
-In this direction, the workshop points to creating a dialogue centered on the development of scientific foundations enabling the application of process mining in such distributed scenarios.
+Confidentiality, privacy, data heterogeneity, and case correlation are only a few of the issues related to these scenarios.
+At the same time, object-centric process mining extends the analysis to the interactions and dependencies between different objects across organizations.
+This is particularly important in inter-organizational process mining, where data is often spread across different domains with varying formats, structures, and privacy concerns.
+It helps to uncover hidden inefficiencies, bottlenecks, and coordination issues that arise when multiple entities are involved in a shared process.
+In this direction, the workshop points to creating a dialogue centered on the development of scientific foundations enabling the application of collaboration mining for distributed systems.

 Download CfPThe main topics include, but are not limited to: